 You need to be prepared to put your dog first.
 This might mean something as small as skipping out on hotels or hostels during town stop-overs if they aren’t dog friendly, or even having to stop your hike early if your dog isn’t coping.

-This can be a difficult choice to make in the moment, so think carefully about the sacrifices you’re prepared to make to have your best friend by your side.
+This can be a difficult choice to make at the moment, so think carefully about the sacrifices you’re prepared to make to have your best friend by your side.

 The Appalachian Trail Conservancy found that the average hiker spends over $1,000 a month.
 This covers stop-offs and accommodation in local towns, equipment replacement, and the replenishment of supplies.